4an70m/lightning-excel-import/README.md

 ## Todos
  - Make input support any type of file, processing tables only
  - Improve error handling
- - (?) change some of the attributes interface
+ - (?) change some of the attributes

 ## License
 MIT